Child Support Division: FAQs

 How do I receive my payments?

 You have a choice of receiving your payments through direct deposit into your checking account or by way of a Nevada Debit Card.
 If you wish to receive direct deposit, please download the appropriate form, complete and fax, along with a voided check, to (702) 486-8592.
 If you wish to receive payments on a Nevada Debit Card you don’t need to do anything.
 Approximately 2 weeks after your first payment is received a debit card will arrive in the mail.
-You will receive a statement each month telling you how much money has been received on your card.
 The debit card can be used at any merchant who accepts credit cards and you can request cash back if you wish.
-Complete details will be sent to you by Chase Bank.
-You MUST notify both the Douglas County District Attorney's Child Support Division and Chase Bank when your address changes to ensure uninterrupted service.
+Complete details will be sent to you by the issuing bank.
+You MUST notify both the Douglas County District Attorney's Child Support Division and the issuing bank when your address changes to ensure uninterrupted service.

 What is the Nevada Debit Card?